salesforcecli/plugin-deploy-retrieve/messages/deploy.metadata.quick.md

 # flags.verbose.summary

-Show verbose output of the deploy result.
+Show verbose output of the quick deploy result.

 # flags.concise.summary

-Show concise output of the deploy result.
+Show concise output of the quick deploy result by omitting the full success table.

+# flags.quiet.summary

+Show a one-line quick deploy summary.
+Quick deploy has no live progress stream, so this only trims the final output.

+# flags.no-progress.summary

+Accepted for parity with other deploy commands; quick deploy has no live progress stream to hide.

 # flags.async.summary